kskels/lab-openshift-workshop/README.md

 ### Deploy the Workshop

 Deployment of the `spawner` component requires `admin` privileges as it provides seemless integration with *OpenShift* oauth.
+You may use `deploy-personal.sh` while developing the content or not having the `admin` access.

 Create a new project